mapr/mapr-demos/spark_music_demo/README.md

 To run the demo, perform the following steps:

-0) Ensure that prerequisites are satisified on all MapR nodes.
-Ensure that Spark and PySpark are installled as well as the HappyBase Python package.
+0) Check that prerequisites are satisified on all MapR nodes.
+Specifically, ensure that Spark and PySpark are installled as well as the HappyBase Python package.

 1) Create the MapR-DB tables required for storing the data.
 You will need three tables:  cust_table, agg_table, live_table.